shubhamkriitr/ml4hc_nlp/README.md

 > detailed folder structure.

 ## Indications
-Before running the models, please make sure to download the 200k data from the following here [https://github.com/Franck-Dernoncourt/pubmed-rct/tree/master/PubMed_200k_RCT], or you may also use `ml4hc_nlp_200k_raw_pubmed_data.zip` shared in the google drive.
+Before running the models, please make sure to download the 200k data from the following link: [https://github.com/Franck-Dernoncourt/pubmed-rct/tree/master/PubMed_200k_RCT], or you may also use `ml4hc_nlp_200k_raw_pubmed_data.zip` shared in the google drive.
 Then, the data should then be put in a separate directory than the models, called `resources`.
 The data should contain 3 files:
 `dev.txt`, `train.txt`, and `test.txt` corresponding to the validation, the training and the test dataset.

 # Task 1